 The number of target RSUs will be increased to the extent that dividends are paid on our common stock, as if reinvested on the ex-dividend date in additional shares.
 If a "change in control," as defined in the award agreement, occurs before the end of the performance period, a number of the target RSUs based on EPS or TSR or ROA may be earned depending on the timing of change in control and whether the RSUs are assumed by a public company.
 All the RSUs earned will be fully vested, and distribution of shares will commence generally within 90 days following the end of the performance period, provided the Named Executive Officer remains continuously employed through the performance period.
 Special provisions will apply if a Named Executive Officer dies, incurs a "total and permanent disability" or terminates employment on account of "retirement" as these terms are defined in the award agreement.
 Provision is made for cancellation of RSU awards or repayment under certain circumstances.
-In the event a restatement of our financial results occurs, up to 50% of the aggregate awards for that individual can be forfeited or cancelled, whether or not such units are vested.
-If a distribution of shares has already occurred, provision is made for the surrender of up to 50% of the total shares received or, if shares have been sold, repayment of the proceeds, but in no event more than 50% of the aggregate fair market value of all shares received by the employee pursuant to the award agreements.

-RSUs Awarded in July 2021
+RSUs Awarded in July 2023

-The Compensation Committee granted RSUs to all NEOs on July 22, 2021.
+The Compensation Committee granted RSUs to all NEOs on July 27, 2023.
 The grant values were as follows:

-Name September 2021 LTI Grant
+Name July 2023 LTI Grant

-Chang M. Liu \$ 1.430 million
+Chang M. Liu \$1.842 million

+Heng W. Chen \$0.590 million

-Dunson K. Cheng \$ 1.590 million
+Dunson K. Cheng \$1.590 million

-Kim R. Bingham \$ 0.340 million
+Kim R. Bingham \$0.364 million

-Mark H. Lee \$ 0.314 million
+Mark H. Lee \$0.358 million